-- Sitting, crawling and walking – for example, your child might not want to move towards objects, because she can’t see or hear them.
+- Sitting, crawling and walking – for example, your child might not want to move towards objects, because he can’t see or hear them.

 - Learning to read and write – your child might be delayed in learning the motor and listening skills she needs for reading and writing.

-- Playing – for example, your child might be afraid to touch certain textures or explore areas she can’t see.
+- Playing – for example, your child might be afraid to touch certain textures or explore areas he can’t see.

 - Responding quickly to situations – because your child might not be able to learn through seeing, she might not know how to respond to a situation or experience and will take her time in responding instead of reacting.

 To get over these challenges, your child will need step-by-step guidance to connect and make sense of words, sounds, touch and actions.
-Positive interactions and experiences with families and health professionals will encourage him to have safe, independent and confident movement in his home, school and community.
+Positive interactions and experiences with families and health professionals will encourage your child to have safe, independent and confident movement in his home, school and community.